floweysensie/floweysensie/README.md

 ---

 - 🌍 I'm based in Earth
-- 🧠 I'm learning Rust and Nix
+- 🦀 I'm learning Rust
 - 🤝 I am open to help/collaborate with anything in Linux.

 <div>